Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 -f mp4 {PROTO}://${SERVER}:${PORT}/${ID}//Streams(video-1280x720-700k.cmfv)
 </code></pre>

-A more extensive example with epoch locking, dual encoder synchronisation is available from [=PythonFFmpegIngest=].
-In this case a patch is used to add correct audio timescale and epoch time offset to FFmpeg.
+A more extensive example with epoch locking, dual-encoder synchronization is available from [=PythonFFmpegIngest=].
+In this case, a patch is used to add correct audio timescale and epoch time offset to FFmpeg.

 An example of CMAF and DASH/HLS ingest can be achieved using the DASH muxer.
-An example script is shown below as provided by fflabs.
+An example script is shown below as provided by FFlabs.

 <pre><code class="inlinecode">
 #!/bin/bash

-## example provided by fflabs of low latency CMAF+DASH+HLS ingest
+## example provided by FFlabs of low latency CMAF+DASH+HLS ingest
 ## period starts from current time

 # publishing point uri is ${PROTO}://${SERVER}:${PORT}/${ID}/ with default ID=live